-This keto pumpkin bread is our family’s favorite fall recipe packed with spices and pumpkin flavor.
-It’s the best gluten-free pumpkin bread, moist, perfectly spiced, and incredibly easy to make.
-At just 4g net carbs per slice, you can enjoy it for breakfast or as a quick delicious keto snack.
+This keto pumpkin bread is our family’s favorite fall recipe, bursting with warm pumpkin spice and rich pumpkin flavor.
+It is the best gluten free pumpkin bread, moist, tender, perfectly spiced, and so simple to make.
+With only 4g net carbs per slice, it is the perfect low carb pumpkin bread for breakfast, a quick snack, or even dessert.

 Ingredients for the Keto Pumpkin Bread